Joeltronics/Omakase/notes.md

-"""
-Bad assumptions AI will make in first go:
+### Bad assumptions AI will make in first version

 1. Ignore chopsticks

 This will make strategy (and number of permutations) more complicated.
-Better to focus on basic strategy for now, though
+Better to focus on basic strategy for now

 2. Either ignore Pudding, or assume puddings count every round